 Ectopic pregnancy is most often diagnosed before rupture.
 Your doctor will discuss the treatment options with you and, in many cases, you are able to decide which treatment is best for you.
 These may include the following:

 - Surgery.
 Removal of the tube (either the whole tube or part of it) and the ectopic pregnancy is most commonly performed by keyhole surgery (a laparoscopic operation).
 Removal of the Fallopian tube containing the ectopic pregnancy (salpingectomy) is usually performed if the other tube is healthy.
 Removal of only a section of the tube with the ectopic pregnancy in it (salpingotomy) is usually performed if the other tube is already damaged.
-However, many women with an ectopic pregnancy do not need to have an operation.

 - Medical treatment.
-Medical treatment of ectopic pregnancies is now more common and avoids the need for surgery.
+Medical treatment of ectopic pregnancies is now an option in many cases and avoids the need for surgery.
 A medicine called methotrexate is often given, usually as an injection.
 It works by killing the cells of the pregnancy growing in the Fallopian tube.
 It is normally only advised if the pregnancy is very early.
 The advantage is that you do not need an operation.
 The disadvantage is that you will need close observation for several weeks with repeated blood tests and scans to check it has worked.
 You will need to have a blood test for hCG every 2-3 days until your levels are low.
 Scans are usually repeated weekly.
 Methotrexate can cause side-effects which include feeling sick (nausea) and being sick (vomiting) in some women.
 It can be common for some tummy (abdominal) pains to develop 3-7 days after having methotrexate.

 - Wait and see.
 Not all ectopic pregnancies are life-threatening or lead to a risk to the mother.
 In many cases the ectopic pregnancy resolves by itself with no future problems.
 The pregnancy often dies in a way similar to a miscarriage.
 A possible option is to see how things go if you have mild or no symptoms.
 You would need to have treatment if symptoms become worse.
 You will need close observation by your gynaecologist and repeated scans and blood tests to check on how things are developing.